FibraLinx/cd_kubernetes_microservices/README.md

-# Procedure to automatically deploy a microservices kubernetes cluster in a vagrant infrastructure using terraform, helmfile, github actions
+# Procedure to automatically deploy a microservices kubernetes cluster in a vagrant infrastructure using terraform, helmfile, jenkins

 ## Prerequisites
 Local ubuntu machine with installed: